fast-platform/fastjs/README.md

 );
 ```

-Using the Downloader with Await
+Using the Exporter with Await

 ```javascript
 import Exporter from 'fast-submission2csv';